“How long should I keep paperwork around for?” I get this question a lot, but it’s not a quick answer. Hopefully this will help to help clarify it.

 - Records of stock purchases: it becomes the “basis” for calculating capital gains.
 Keep this until you sell the stock, then move it into the tax return backup folder.

 - Keep savings bonds until you cash them in.
 Unlike most financial instruments, they’re often just GONE if you lose the piece of paper.
-A good tip is to write down all their serial numbers and dates of issue in something like Savings Bond Wizard.
+A good tip is to write down all their serial numbers and dates of issue in something like Savings Bond Calculator.

 - At least one statement from each account you have someplace.
 These days people have online banking and paperless statements and it can be hard to figure out where your accounts are if there isn’t some paperwork trail.